TinyCsvParser/TinyCsvParser/TinyCsvParser/Documentation/source/sections/tutorials.rst

 	Explains how to parse custom formats.
 Examples for custom :code:`DateTime` format and :code:`Boolean` values are included.
 :ref:`tutorials_parsing_enums`
 	Explains how to parse enums by using an :code:`EnumConverter`.
+:ref:`tutorials_mapping_arrays`
+	Explains how to map CSV data into an array of values.